‘UNWAVERING SENSE OF RIGHT AND WRONG”

 Fox did not fully get out the first syllable of the word “Vikings,” before Tanaka’s attorneys bounced from their chairs like spring-loaded jacks-in-the-box, shouting “objection, your honor!”

-The Vikings is, of course, the tattoo-wearing, sign-throwing deputy clique that was most active in the department from the mid-1980’s into the 1990’s, and was the focus of a huge class action lawsuit—Thomas v. the County of Los Angeles—that alleged a wide variety of brutal and illegal actions by deputies toward community members.
-These deputies, wrote the 9th Circuit Court of Appeals of the Lynwood Vikings, “…regularly disregard the civil rights of individuals they have sworn to protect.”
+The Vikings is, of course, the tattoo-wearing, sign-throwing deputy clique that was most active in the department from the mid-1980’s into the 1990’s, and was the focus of a huge class action lawsuit—Thomas v. the County of Los Angeles—that alleged a wide variety of brutal and illegal actions by deputies toward more than 70 community members, each of whom submitted affidavits.
+These deputies, wrote U. S. District Judge Terry J. Hatter Jr. of the Lynwood Vikings, “…regularly disregard the civil rights of individuals they have sworn to protect.”

 More relevantly here, it was the group of which Mr. Tanaka was/is famously a member.